Jimmy Governor: Education and work

-During this period of his life Jimmy Governor had his first significant adverse encounter with the justice system.
-In February 1893 he was convicted of "stealing" at Denison Town (near Dunedoo) and received a sentence of one month imprisonment.
+During this period of his life, Jimmy had his first significant adverse encounter with the justice system.
+In February 1893 he was convicted of "stealing" at Denison Town and received a sentence of one month imprisonment.
 Other sources describe the offence as "horse sweating" (riding a horse without the owner's permission), a less serious offence than the actual theft of a horse.

-By the mid-1890s, with his family living on the Aboriginal reserve at Wollar, Jimmy Governor worked on stations and farms in the district.
-In July 1896 Governor, aged 21 years, enlisted as an tracker with the New South Wales Mounted Police and was stationed at Cassilis.
-His stint as a police tracker lasted seventeen months (to December 1897).
-A police officer claiming to know Jimmy Governor provided an explanation as to why Jimmy left the police service, stating that he had "seduced the daughter of a selector, who threatened to shoot him unless he married the girl".
-Whatever the reason, soon after Governor's departure a formal inspection of Cassilis police station by Superintendent Atkins revealed "everything in a fairly satisfactory condition except the conduct of the Senior Constable and Constable" which Atkins intended to bring "under the notice of the Inspector General of Police".
+By the mid-1890s, with his family living on the Aboriginal reserve at Wollar, Jimmy worked on stations and farms in the district.
+In July 1896 he enlisted as a tracker with the New South Wales Mounted Police and was stationed at Cassilis.
+This occupation lasted only seventeen months, with a police officer who claimed to know Jimmy stating he had left after seducing the daughter of a selector.
+Whatever the reason, soon after his departure a formal inspection of Cassilis police station by Superintendent Atkins revealed "everything in a fairly satisfactory condition except the conduct of the Senior Constable and Constable", which Atkins intended to bring "under the notice of the Inspector General of Police".

-After leaving the police Governor returned to Wollar for a while, after which he was engaged cutting wood near Gulgong by Jonathon Starr.
+After leaving the police, Jimmy returned to Wollar and was engaged cutting wood near Gulgong by Jonathon Starr.
 Then he worked as a shed-hand on 'Digilbar' station north of Dunedoo, before returning to Gulgong.